†††††† In 1992 I took the Basic Amateur

 ††††††††† My current station consists of a Yaesu FT-950 with a Heil GM-5 mic, Ameritron AL-80A amplifier, Palstar AT1500 antenna tuner and Autek WM1 SWR/Power meter.

 Below are some photos of my station.
 My main radio is a Yaesu FT-950.
-I have an Icom 7000 for a back up HF Rig and I also have my later Fatherís first HF radio he bought new in 1978, a Yaesu FT-101E.
+I use a Kenwood TS-570G for operating digital modes.† I also have my later Fatherís first HF radio he bought new in 1978, a Yaesu FT-101E.
 It is not on the operating desk at the present time.
 A Yaesu FT-2500 is used for local communications on 2 meters.

 I also have an Ameritron AL-80A amplifier which I use when band conditions are poor and I need a little extra power.

 It replaces an old TA-33JR.
-The cross arm on the tower holds a 80 meter and 40 meter dipole.
+The cross arm on the tower holds a 80 meter and 40 & a 30 meter dipole.